 - Remove husks from tomatillos and rinse.
 Place them in a medium saucepan with enough water to just cover.
 Add a pinch of salt and bring to a rapid boil over high heat.
 Lower heat to medium and simmer until slightly soft, about 4 minutes.
 Drain, reserving cooking liquid.

-- Add ½ cup cooking liquid to blender or food processor along with jalapeño, cilantro, garlic, and cooked tomatillos.
+- Add ½ cup cooking liquid to a blender or food processor, along with jalapeño, cilantro, garlic, and cooked tomatillos.
 Blend or pulse briefly, until a coarse, chunky sauce forms.
-Taste for salt and add more if needed.
+(Blend longer if you prefer a smoother puree.)
+Taste for seasoning and add more salt if needed.